shuperry/notes/docker.md

 * this triggered the plugin architecture of docker storage
 * default to `loop-lvm`
 * production enviroment is suggested to use `direct-lvm`
+* use "thin provisioning" or "thinp" feature from the kernel
 ## overlayfs
 * modern union file system
 * in mainline kernel since 3.18